keptn/keptn.github.io/content/resources/slides/index.md

 Find more of our [public slide decks for you to use here](https://drive.google.com/drive/u/0/folders/1rOX1JQM0xM1ATNmCq1Ps4YrsKL7vmcI3).
 Please let us know if you speak publicly about Keptn and we are happy to support you!

-## Keptn logos
+## Keptn Branding Assets

-Please find our logos in the public Github repo: [https://github.com/keptn/community/tree/master/logos](https://github.com/keptn/community/tree/master/logos)
+Please find our branding assets in the public GitHub repo: [https://github.com/keptn/community/tree/main/branding](https://github.com/keptn/community/tree/main/branding).